-Jimmy smiled and said, “I tell them that I’m a steeplejack.”
+Jimmy just smiled.
+“I tell them that I’m a steeplejack.”

 “Hah!
 That’s their first question, too.
-I tell them that I go around the country replacinging the light bulbs in the clearance lights on top of the Radio and TV towers.”
+I tell them that I go around the country replacing the light bulbs in the clearance lights on top of the Radio and TV towers.”

 “Nah, it’s the straight truth.
 Lemme ask you this, have you ever seen anyone on a tower during the day changing a light bulb in one of those clearance lights?”

 “Well, neither have I and neither have the ladies, but somebody does it.
 Have you ever seen a tower with a light out?”

 “No, I can’t say that I have.”